 Keep reading below to learn more about common gestures you may encounter while in Japan such as bowing, beckoning, and conversation cues.

 The most common Japanese body language you will encounter while in Japan is bowing.
 Not only is it a sign of respect, but it is also the primary way to greet someone you meet face-to-face, whether they are friends or strangers.

 The proper way to bow

+So, how to bow in Japan?
 The standard Japanese bow starts with a straight posture.
 Move your upper body downwards, and bow to a 45-degree angle.
 Men should keep their hands down and straight at their sides, while women usually keep their hands folded in front of them.

-Pointing to yourself
+Japanese gestures: Pointing to yourself

 Some people from abroad may find it strange, but in Japan, people point to their faces when talking about themselves.
-In other countries, it is normal to place your hand on your chest, but in Japan it is common to use your index finger to point at your face, near your nose.
+In other countries, it is normal to place your hand on your chest, but in Japan, it is common to use your index finger to point at your face, near your nose.

-The "come here" hand gesture
+The "come here" Japanese hand gesture

 The "come here" hand gesture in Japan is unique.
 Raising your hand with the palm toward the person you are calling, move your fingers quickly up and down in unison.